Enjoy those fun summer days while snacking on a slice of this Lavender and Honey Soaked Lemon Cake!

 - Cream the butter and 2 cups granulated sugar in the bowl of an electric mixer fitted with the paddle attachment, until light and fluffy, about 5 minutes.
 With the mixer on medium speed, add the eggs, 1 at a time, and the lemon zest.

-- When the cakes are done, allow to cool for 10 minutes.
+- When the cakes are done, allow cooling for 10 minutes.
 Remove the cakes from the pans and set them on a rack set over a tray or sheet pan; spoon the lemon honey syrup over them.
 Allow the cakes to cool completely.